BEST WAY TO COOK STEAK

 When it comes to special occasions and romantic dinners at home, nothing quite compares to thick, juicy and perfectly cooked steak.
-Here, Perdue Farms’ corporate chefs share their tips and tricks for cooking the best steak you’ve ever tasted.
-Learn how to sear (and reverse sear), check for doneness and serve up your cut of beef in steakhouse style!
+Here, Perdue Farms’ culinary team shares tips and tricks for cooking the best steak you’ve ever tasted.
+Learn the best way to cook steak, from searing (and reverse searing) and oven roasting to checking for doneness and serving up your premium cut of beef in steakhouse style!

 Where It Comes From: New York strip comes from the strip loin, which is located in the hind quarter and runs close to the tenderloin.